percona/everest-doc/docs/administer/manage_namespaces.md

 ## Update namespaces

-You can run the following command to add more operators to the DB namespace.
+You can run the following command to add more operators to an existing DB namespace.

 ```sh